jefersonmorales/dinner-menu-js/README.md

 # Building a dinner menu in JavaScript
-I's my very small dinner meny project with JavaScript
+I's my very small dinner menu project with JavaScript